d2si/sovereign-keys/README.md

 <!-- CONTACT -->
 # Contact
-If you need assistance in using `Sovereign Keys` or if you want us to help you mount a POC (Proof Of Concept), don't hesitate to contact our team: [contact@revolve.team](mailto:contact@revolve.team)
+If you need assistance in using `Sovereign Keys` or want us to help you mount a POC (Proof Of Concept) or want to discuss with subject-matter experts, don't hesitate to contact our team: [contact@revolve.team](mailto:contact@revolve.team)

 If you wish to make a suggestion or a feature request, see the [open issues](https://github.com/d2si/sovereign-keys/issues) for a full list of proposed features (and known issues).